Select Page

 HaitiLowLatin America & CaribbeanPartner-led iRAP activity has assessed 10 km of roads and 2 schools.
 4 people have been trained.680,630$575,064,503

-HungaryHighEuropePartner-led iRAP programme activity has assessed 6,842 km of roads and designs.
+HungaryHighEuropePartner-led iRAP activity has assessed 6,842 km of roads and designs.
 57 people have benefited from iRAP global/on-line training, along with 33 people trained in events delivered locally.
 Hungary has participated in innovative multi-country partnerships including Project RADAR (Risk Assessment on Danube Area Roads) to improve road infrastructure safety across 12 countries in the Danube region; and the SENSoR Project that ran from 2012-2014 across 14 countries of South East Europe and built on cooperation between automobile clubs, universities and road authorities to conduct road assessments and investment planning for 19,315 km of roads.212,729$959,886,244

 Iran, Islamic Republic ofUpper middleMiddle EastPartner-led iRAP activity has assessed 9 schools, influencing the safety of US$1.7 million of road infrastructure investment.
 32 people have benefited from iRAP global/on-line training, along with 375 people trained in events delivered locally.
 7,646,971$6,636,219,309